30 is the new 20. But it’s not because people are living longer.

 As you gradually and naturally take on more responsibility for your own affairs, you get the freedom to match.
 You get rights and privileges, not at an arbitrary age, but instead when you prove competence to handle those responsibilities.

 Since the 1800’s, restrictions on teens have skyrocketed.
-During this same period, teenage rebelliousness war born.
+During this same period, teenage rebelliousness was born.

 It started with labor restrictions, supposedly for the good of the children.
 But labor unions also favored these laws, eliminating lower paid competition from young people.

 Then mandatory schooling laws came.
 Young people were grouped by age and isolated from most adults.
-Instead of doing productive work, earning money and gaining skills, teens were institutionalized.
+Instead of doing productive work, earning money, gaining skills, and becoming socialized, teens were institutionalized.

-Now schools concerned about attendance are dragging teens away from paying jobs and forcing them back into a failing, dangerous school system.
+Now schools concerned about attendance (or concerned about their budgets, which are based on attendance) are dragging teens away from paying jobs and forcing them back into a failing, dangerous school system.
+I’m citing an actual case where school resource officers physically removed a young woman from here paying job and dragged her back to school.

 Grouping students by age also means less exposure to people of varying ages.
 That makes it harder for kids to grow up, isolated from adults who could teach them how to be an adult.
 Instead, the peer group influences behavior.